Are you OK with cookies?

 You can read more about what to expect during the pre-employment check stage of your application, plus some top tips, on the prison officer online application centre (opens in new tab).

 If you applied for a ‘Pass’ vacancy: you’ll be allocated to the next available vacancy and we’ll start your pre-employment checks straight away.
-If there are no vacancies, you’ll go on a reserve list until a position becomes available.
-Your successful pass from the assessment centre will be valid for 12 months and you can use it to apply for vacancies at other prisons.
+If there are no vacancies, you will go on a merit list until a position becomes available.
+Your successful pass from the online assessment centre will be valid for 12 months and you can use it to apply for vacancies at other prisons.

 Medical and fitness tests

-If you get a provisional offer, you’ll be invited to book and attend a medical and fitness assessment at your nearest testing centre.
+If you get a provisional offer, you will be invited to book and attend a medical and fitness test at your nearest testing centre.
 You can claim back your travel expenses up to £100, for costs incurred on UK travel only.

 First, you will have a medical assessment, carried out by a trained occupational health professional to check that you can safely take part in the fitness test.
 The assessment will involve an eye test, hearing test, and basic health screening (including blood pressure check).